 Within the hostel, residents make up a large family-like unit supported by friendly caring staff and a warm positive atmosphere.
 The hostel provides safe and secure boarding with clear routines and firm guidelines to enhance the residents' opportunities of educational and social development.
 Staff endeavour to develop close links with parents and residents families who are welcome visitors and an integral part of the success of the hostel.

-Study times on Monday to Thursday's are compulsory and supervised by an education professional and set for all year levels; other organised programs include sporting and social activities.
+Study times on Monday to Thursday's are compulsory for all year levels; other organised programs include sporting and social activities.

 On the hostel staff we have a team of friendly, trained Supervisors offering 24 hour care of residents, plus support staff who provided meals and essential services.
 The Hostel Manager is responsible for the hostel's overall management, administration, legal compliance requirements and for the wellness of staff and of the residents.

 The hostel is situated at 3 Lupton Avenue, and shares its grounds with Whangarei Girls' High School and is within walking distance to doctors, chemist, shopping and sporting facilities.

 Girls residing at Lupton House experience the quality learning and diverse range of subject opportunities provided at Whangarei Girls' High School, some which may not be available at rural schools.

 The Lupton House staff aim to provide a safe, structured, focused and caring environment and make living in the hostel as “homelike" as we can.
 To ensure this happens, we have firm guidelines for residents' behaviour and our policies and procedures are displayed in all dormitories, common/recreation areas and on this website (see general information).

 Health and Safety